Member Clubs

 The Lake Frederick Travel Club is a club for adventurers who share a thirst for continual learning about the world we live in.

-• more_vertLake Frederick Veterans Club
+• more_vertLake Frederick Veterans Association

 The Lake Frederick Veterans Club is an informal organization that meets on an unscheduled basis for social events, patriotic celebrations and service projects.